Dsrkblood/Calculator/README.md

 - Using "useMemo" Hook to optimize, if the value does not change, the function will not re-execute.
 - Getting to know the Million.js optimization tool
 - Using "useCallback" to increase the optimization of the page.

+## ReactClass

+- Learning the previous way of creating components through classes in order to understand them in case of older projects